Creating a Case

 This can be useful when a user wants to carry out a series of experiments based on a common set of changes to the namelists, source code, and/or case XML settings.

-Here’s a toy user mod to demonstrate.
+Here’s an example user mod to demonstrate.

 mkdir ./usermod